hoanganhminh01/Landscape-GANs/index.md

 </figure>
 </div>

-For the original DCGAN model, training 2000 epochs takes about 2.5 hours on CUDA with RTX 3060 GPU (average of 3 - 5 seconds per epoch) and about 8 hours on CPU.
+For the original DCGAN model, training 2000 epochs takes about 2.5 hours on CUDA with a RTX 3060 GPU (average of 3 - 5 seconds per epoch) and about 8 hours on a CPU.
 For DCGAN128, training 1000 epochs takes about 8 hours on GPU (average of 27 - 30 seconds per epoch).
 For DCGAN256, we were unable to train our model due to CUDA running out of memory when feeding input through the network.
-Therefore, we could not generate any plot and result for our DCGAN256 experiment.
+Therefore, we could not generate any plots or results for our DCGAN256 experiment.

-For the other 2 models, with the same learning rate and batch size, we can look at the plots and see that overall, the losses of DCGAN128 is smaller and less fluctuating that those of DCGAN.
-The generator's loss of both models both reach approximately 25 in the first 35000 iterations, but way less often in DCGAN128.
-Similarly, the discriminator's loss of both reach maximum of 15, but less often for DCGAN128.
+For the other 2 models, with the same learning rate and batch size, we can look at the plots and see that overall, the loss of DCGAN128 is smaller and fluctuates less than that of DCGAN, even though DCGAN128 was trained for half as many epochs.
+The generator's loss in both models reaches approximately 25 in the first 35000 iterations, but way less often in DCGAN128.
+Similarly, the discriminator's loss in both models reaches maximum of 15, but less often for DCGAN128.

 ### <ins><b> Results </b></ins>